FDA Looks at Stricter Testing for Asbestos in TalcAsbestos Exposure & Bans

 How to Cite Asbestos.com’s Article

-The U.S. Food and Drug Administration recently moved a step closer to a much-needed, stricter standardization of testing for the presence of toxic asbestos fibers in talc-containing cosmetic products.
+The U.S. Food and Drug Administration recently moved a step closer to a much-needed, stricter standardization of testing for the presence of toxic toxic asbestos in talc-containing cosmetic products.

 On Jan.
 13, the FDA released its 124-page consensus document written by the Interagency Working Group on Asbestos in Consumer Products.
 It outlined a scientific assessment on testing that should better protect the public.